nus-tic4001-AY2021S1/ip/docs/README.md

 <br/>:black_medium_small_square:The keyword 'event' with description can be **upper and lowercase letters**.
 <br/>:black_medium_small_square:The outcome will not include the keyword with date adn time format: dd MMM yyyy, hh:mm a
 <br/>:black_medium_small_square:If you key in the keyword without description.
 There will be an error message:"☹ OOPS!!!
 The description of a event cannot be empty."
-<br/>:black_medium_small_square:If you missing the date and time or /by, there will be an reminder message:"Please specify the event date and time"
+<br/>:black_medium_small_square:If you missing the date and time or /by, there will be an reminder message:"Please specify the event date and time."

 **Format**: event  Description /by dd/mm/yyyy HHmm